Scholarships Available

 - Must attend an accredited Michigan two- or four-year college

-One, non-renewable award to a deserving graduating high school senior from Newaygo High School.
+To be awarded to a deserving graduating high school senior from Newaygo High School

-Awarded to students from Fremont High School, Grant High School, and Ravenna High School
+To be awarded to students from Fremont High School, Grant High School, or Ravenna High School

 - Preference to students pursuing a career in agriculture

-Two, two year renewable scholarships awarded to a graduating senior from Fremont High School and Newaygo High School.
+To be awarded to a graduating senior from Fremont High School and Newaygo High School

 - Preference to students with GPA of 3.5 or above